AN-ACC: Underestimating resident needs could cost you over $115,815 a year

 What changes for clinical, finance and the board

-For executive team and board, the funding position and care delivery finally sit in a single view, giving a real‑time read on how the home is actually performing.
+• The executive team and board finally see the funding position and care delivery in a single view, giving a real‑time read on how the home is actually performing.

 Start the conversation